Carnival parade in Gföhl: children delight with creative costumes!

 Veröffentlicht am

 On March 5, 2025, a lively carnival parade with over 500 children took place in Gföhl.
-In addition, communication via multiple sclerosis in families is discussed.
+Communication about multiple sclerosis in families is also discussed.

-Carnival parade in Gföhl: Children inspire with creative costumes!
+Carnival parade in Gföhl: children delight with creative costumes!

-in Gföhl, March 5th was a spectacular day full of colors and joy when around 100 kindergarten children and around 460 students from elementary school and middle school gathered for this year's carnival parade.
-With a total of 21 groups, they went through the city center and offered a fascinating spectacle.
-The middle school had chosen the motto "The Four Seasons" for this festive occasion, which not only ensured a creative ambience, but also underlined the diversity and creativity of the participants.
-The Sparkasse employees, led by Monika Knödlstorfer, dressed up as a tank cracker, while the Volksbank team triumphed in colorful penguin costumes, which inspired the audience, how Noen reported .
+In Gföhl, March 5th was a spectacular day full of colors and joy, when around 100 kindergarten children and around 460 elementary and middle school students gathered for this year's carnival parade.
+With a total of 21 groups, they marched through the city center and put on a fascinating spectacle.
+The middle school chose the motto “The Four Seasons” for this festive occasion, which not only created a creative atmosphere, but also underlined the diversity and creativity of the participants.
+The Sparkasse employees, led by Monika Knödlstorfer, dressed up as tank busters, while the Volksbank team showed off in colorful penguin costumes, which thrilled the audience NOEN reported.

-In another facet of society, the challenge of explaining children the complexity of multiple sclerosis (MS) is an illness that shapes the lives of many families.
-Parents often feel overwhelmed, because the symptoms and consequences of the disease are not only for those affected, but also for the children.
-It is crucial that parents make MS understandable to their children, because a better understanding can help children learn to deal with the changes in everyday life.
-This communication should take place in a age -appropriate, honest and respectful way to ensure that the children can correctly classify their parents' emotions.
-According to Msundich The family bond can be strengthened and children have the opportunity to develop emotional skills while learning to deal with this challenge.
+In another facet of society, there is the challenge of explaining to children the complexities of multiple sclerosis (MS), a disease that shapes the lives of many families.
+Parents often feel overwhelmed because the symptoms and consequences of the disease are a growing burden not only for those affected, but also for the children.
+It is crucial that parents help their children understand MS because a better understanding can help children learn to cope with the changes in everyday life.
+This communication should be age-appropriate, honest and respectful to ensure that children are able to properly understand their parents' emotions.
+So can loud MSundich Family bonds are strengthened and children have the opportunity to develop emotional skills while learning to deal with this challenge.